cemoga/machine_learning-challenge/README.md

 ## API Python
 <b> Important Note:</b>
-It is only necessary to run the `RUNME.ipynb` `Python Notebook`.
+It is only necessary to run the `model_predictions.ipynb` `Python Notebook`.

 ### Files in Folder
-0. `0_RUN_ME.ipynb` is the master notebook that runs all the other notebooks.
+0. `model_predictions.ipynb` is the master notebook that runs all predictions though pre-trained models.
 1.
 2.